calmm-js/kefir.atom/README.md

 does not match the template, aside from the positions of abstract mutables, of course, which means that the write operations, `set` and `modify`, of `Molecule` are only *partial*.

+Also, if the template contains multiple abstract mutables that correspond to the same underlying state, then writing through the template will give unpredictable results.